kerl/kerl/README.md

 ### KERL_CONFIGURE_OPTIONS

-Options to pass to `configure` when building OTP.
+Space-separated options to pass to `configure` when building OTP.

 ### KERL_CONFIGURE_APPLICATIONS

-List of OTP applications which should exclusively be built.
+Space-separated list of OTP applications which should exclusively be built.

 ### KERL_CONFIGURE_DISABLE_APPLICATIONS

-List of OTP applications to disable during building.
+Space-separated list of OTP applications to disable during building.

 ### KERL_BUILD_PLT